ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### 5.6 Check Data Stored In Correct Directory

-To check that the log and truck event data were written to the correct directory, open your terminal.
+To check that the log and truck event data were written to the correct directory, wait 20 seconds, then open your terminal and navigate to their appropriate directories.
 Make sure to SSH into your sandbox.

 ### 5.7 Verify Logs Stored In log_data Directory